gabriele-agosta/software-engineering-2-group-4/_retrospective/Retrospective-Team4.md

 ### Macro statistics

 - Number of stories committed vs. done
+  > 3 committed, 2 done
 - Total points committed vs. done
+  > 6 points committed, 5 done
 - Nr of hours planned vs. spent (as a team)
+  > 48.05h planned, 60.8 spent

 **Remember**a story is done ONLY if it fits the Definition of Done: